 Should you include Twitter and Facebook links?
 Sure, but they’re optional.
 The critical information you need to get is your potential client’s email address.

-2) Offer a coupon for a free experience
+2) Offer a free experience

 Your goal is to get potential customers OFF the web and INTO your physical location so that they can experience what’s wonderful about your health club, wellness center or yoga studio.

 Examples that have worked for our clients include:

 - a regularly scheduled weekly group fitness class that is always free

 - invitations to free weekend presentations on topics like longevity and heart health

 - enrollment in free webinars about the cost advantages of corporate wellness